 Can I still talk to current students about studying at your University?

 Yes.
-When you visit our website you will see a pop-up box in the righthand corner of the screen.
-You can then click on it to start a conversation with one of our Student Ambassadors using the secure Unibuddy system.
+When you visit our website you will see a pop-up box in the right hand corner of the screen.
+Click on this box to start a conversation with one of our current students using the secure Unibuddy system.

 What will happen if I am unable to take my final exams?

-If you find yourself in this situation, please contact us.
+If you find yourself in this situation, please contact us (firstname.lastname@example.org).
 We will review each case on an individual basis, but rest assured we will work with you to identify a suitable solution.